 Cost of Living in Australia

-In 2024, the cost of living in Australia is 9.2% higher than in the UK.
-Salaries are higher on average in Australia to make up for this, but the lifestyle typically outweighs this for many expats.
+Salaries are higher on average in Australia than in the UK to help balance out high living costs, but the lifestyle typically outweighs this for many expats.
 Below we compare the cost of living with everyday items in Australia to the United Kingdom.

 Item | Australia | UK |